 Feminists, wake up.
 American women want to breastfeed as much as women in every country in Europe and Asia who have more success than we do.
 But breastfeeding is hard and we need support.

 Here are the last two paragraphs of my op-ed:

 Breast-feeding shouldn’t be only for the wealthy who have the luxury to take time off from work without pay.
 It’s time for the American government to stop buying formula and instead require employers to provide new moms with a private place to pump.
 It should mandate and finance paid leave for all new parents.
 If we prioritized young families over corporate interests, as is done in Scandinavia, we could find the resources to fund this kind of program.

 With a system that makes breast-feeding so difficult, women who don’t nurse shouldn’t feel guilty — they should feel angry.

 You can read the entire article on-line here.

 Jennifer Margulis, Ph.D., is a senior fellow at the Schuster Institute for Investigative Journalism.
 A professional writer and mother of four, she is the editor of Toddler: Real-Life Stories of Those Fickle, Irrational, Urgent, Tiny People We Love and co-author of The Baby Bonding Book for Dads.
-Her book, The Business of Baby: What Doctors Don’t Tell You, What Corporations Try to Sell You, and How to Put Your Pregnancy, Childbirth, and Baby Before Their Bottom Line, will be published by Scribner in April 2013.
+Her book, The Business of Baby: What Doctors Don’t Tell You, What Corporations Try to Sell You, and How to Put Your Pregnancy, Childbirth, and Baby Before Their Bottom Line, was published by Scribner in April 2013.